Stress Relief in the Moment

 Identify your body's stress response

-Internally, we all respond to stress the same: blood pressure rises, the heart pumps faster, and muscles constrict.
+Internally, we all respond to the “fight-or-flight” stress response the same: blood pressure rises, the heart pumps faster, and muscles constrict.
 When stressed, our bodies work hard and drain our immune system.
-Externally, however, people tend to respond to stress in three different ways: some become angry and agitated, others space out or withdraw, and still others freeze up.
+Externally, however, people tend to respond to stress in different ways: some become angry and agitated, others space out or withdraw.

 The best way to quickly relieve stress may relate to your specific stress response.